By Conrad Shawcross

 Heat energy will be distributed via a district heating network from the Energy Centre to each plot across the Peninsula’s 150 acres.

-It uses pioneering technology relating to network temperatures, and will house advanced boilers and combined heat and power that will provide heat energy to the businesses and 15,000 future homes on the Peninsula.
+It uses pioneering technology relating to network temperatures, and will house advanced boilers and combined heat and power that will provide heat and energy to the businesses and 15,000 future homes on the Peninsula.

 The Energy Centre is currently one of the most significant district heating schemes in the UK, underpinned by an independent governing body that looks after our residents’ interests.
 It will also include a new Visitor Centre that will show the surrounding neighborhoods how district heating operates and its benefits to the wider community.